 The XML file describing the program's requirements can also be included in a source-code repository, allowing full dependency handling for unreleased developer versions.
 For example, a user can clone a Git repository and build and test the program, automatically downloading newer versions of libraries where necessary, without interfering with the versions of those libraries installed by their distribution, which continue to be used for other software.

 Started in 2003, 0install is developed by volunteers from around the world; contributors include Aleksey Lim, Anders F Björklund, Bastian Eicher, Chris Leick, Daniel Tschan, Dave Abrahams, Frank Richter, Mark Seaborn, Michel Alexandre Salim, Pino Toscano, Rene Lopez, Thomas Leonard, Tim Cuthbertson and Tim Diels.

 More than one thousand packages are currently available and you can easily publish your own programs.
-Zero Install itself is available from the official repositories of most Linux distributions (including Arch, Debian, Fedora, Gentoo, Mint, openSUSE and Ubuntu) as well as MacPorts.
+Zero Install itself is available from the official repositories of most Linux distributions (including Arch, Debian, Fedora, Gentoo, Mint, openSUSE and Ubuntu).